COMMERCIAL CONSTRUCTION COSTS IN PORTLAND: 2026 Guide for Developers & Property Owners

 Understanding building type is critical for accurate budgeting.

-COSTS BY COMMERCIAL BUILDING TYPE
+COSTS BY COMMERCIAL BUILDING TYPE.

 INDUSTRIAL/WAREHOUSE